lihkin213/dns-svcs/faq.md

 If the VPC is deleted, the corresponding Permitted Network will also be deleted from the DNS zones of your instance.

-## My DNS is not working.
-What should I do now?
-{: faq}

-Verify that the endpoint from which you are trying to perform name resolution belongs to a Permitted Network of the DNS zone.
-Also verify that the resource record you are trying to resolve is added to the DNS zone.
-Ensure that you are querying the DNS resolvers provided by the service.

 ## What do the different zone states mean?
 {: faq}
 ### Pending_Network_Add or Pending (UI)